 30 Carolina Reaper Pepper Seeds – Free Shipping – See Description for Planting Instructions

-March of 2019, I went to The Puckerbutt Pepper Company, in South Carolina, which is the entity that created the Carolina Reaper Pepper and I purchased seeds that are certified as authentic by them; I planted those seeds in my home garden in 2020.
-The seeds that you are purchasing, came from the second generation of peppers that were harvested from the plants that germinated from those seeds (see 3rd photo)
+I went to The Puckerbutt Pepper Company, in South Carolina, which is the entity that created the Carolina Reaper Pepper and I purchased seeds that are certified as authentic by them; I planted those seeds and the seeds that you are purchasing, came from the peppers that were harvested from the plants that germinated from those seeds

 The link below shows a video of the process that I follow to select the seeds